Bean061/putative_paralog/README.md

 ```

+## Output
+The second part of PPD will generate eight output folders for each step.
+Folder 1 contians all individual sequences from the same gene (maximum is 353 genes for Angiosperm 353).
+Folder 2 has the matrices with removed the individual sequences having high Heterozygous and an output recording the heterozygousity percentage for each individual gene sequence.
+Folder 3 has matrices with references sequences included.
+Folder 4 includes the alignments using MAFFT.
+Folder 5 contains the alignments without references.
+Folder 6 contains the alignments with gappy region trimmed.
+Folder 7 contains the alignments with hypervariable regions trimmed by sliding window method.
+Folder 8 contains the categorized orthologs and paralogs data and a record for the shared hterozygous site percentage among each gene.

 ## Citation

 * Zhou et al., A New Paralog Removal Pipeline Resolves Conflict between RAD-Seq and Enrichment. in prep.